jjcfrancisco/Twitsa/README.md

 <br>

 ## Expected Output
-The notebook should output:
+After executing the app Twitssa should:
 <ol>
-<li>A scatter plot graph with the sentiment polarity and subjectivity from the scrapped tweets
+<li>Display several descriptive statistics based on the used word</li>
-<li>A bar plot graph with the number of positive, negative and neutral tweets
+<li>Create in the root directory a scatter plot graph with the sentiment polarity and subjectivity from the scrapped tweets</li>
-<li>A word cloud image with the most used words from the scrapped tweets
+<li>Create in the root directory a bar plot graph with the number of positive, negative and neutral tweets</li>
-<li>Percentages of positive, negative and neutral tweets in the form of a string
+<li>Create in the root directory a word cloud image with the most used words from the scrapped tweets</li>
 </ol>

 <br>